devpunks/snuggsi/README.md

 ### `class` Description

+Great so far!🎉  Although our Element behaves like any other `HTMLElement`, we should add some functionality custom to our needs. #SeeWhatWeDidThere?

 Next we need to pass a `class` description to the function returned by your `Element` definition.
 Since we [previously declared a `{planet}` token](#live-tokens) within our `<hello-world>` element we need to also define a `class property` **of the same name** to replace the `{planet}` token with a value.